 Don’t worry about who will understand and who will not, you just start talking about your feelings and your mental state, at least it will help your family members to understand the reason behind your irritability and discomfort.
 Do not give up if they do not entertain this whole story of mental distress you are facing, it really is very difficult for others to understand such feelings, give them time to accommodate with your state.

 2. Educate your family members

-It is very important to talk about Mental Health, as people are not even aware of such thing and the majority of the population choose to remain ignorant towards it until it hits them personally.
-Educate your family members about it by sharing informative articles and videos to them.
+It is very important to talk about Mental Health, as people are not even aware of such a thing and the majority of the population choose to remain ignorant towards it until it hits them personally.
+Educate your family members about it by sharing informative articles and videos with them.
 Maybe they will not get it at once but the more you will talk about it the more it will register in their minds.